princefishthrower/chrisfrew.in/src/content/blog/a-keyboard-avoiding-view-for-react-native-in-2021/index.md

 }
 ```

+## Dependencies and Notes

+Note that this solution relies on two additional libraries, `@react-navigation/elements` for the header height, and `@react-native-community/hooks` for the keyboard height.
+A repeating theme I've found in `KeyboardAvoidingView` issues is the presence of react-navigation in a react native project - so if you are in fact _not_ using `react-navigation` in your app (in all reality, not many apps go without this dependency anymore in 2021) - you could try React Native's standard `KeyboardAvoidingView` solution for both iOS and Android.
+Otherwise, I of course suggest my solution. 😄 It's works well and we are using it in production.

 ## Thanks and Stay Tuned 📻

 I'll likely be posting plenty more about React Native in the coming weeks months and years as we continue to build out the [InClub](https://inclub-app.com) mobile app.